cwebley/ki/README.md

 secret wagers. need interactive front end for this
 	supreme
 	3 counterbreaks
+	streak of wins

 how to get wagers?
 	start with 1-3
 	win previous tournament?
 	beat rival?
 	checkpoints

+achievements? milestones not unique to one tourney:
+	beat every character
+	highest streak with a character
+	highest player streak